bman61/igniteui-angular/src-samples/readme.md

 - `|content|`: Used to add the main markup of the page
 - `|scripts|`: Used to add scripts at the end of the page

-**Note:** In order for relative links to work on your machine the same way they work on the server ([github.io](http://igniteui.github.io/igniteui-angular/)) you need to run the samples from a root directory named `igniteui-angular`.
+**Note:** In order for relative links to work on your machine the same way they work on the server ([github.io](http://igniteui.github.io/igniteui-angularjs/)) you need to run the samples from a root directory named `igniteui-angularjs`.